 UPSC Civil Service exam aspirants should have a good understanding of the functions of various statutory and constitutional bodies, as it is an important component Indian Polity syllabus in the IAS Exam.

 |Kickstart your IAS exam preparation now with the UPSC Previous Year Question Papers!!
 Complement your preparation with the links given below:|

 Competition Commission of India – Objectives

+The CCI acts as the competition regulator in India.
+The Commission was established in 2003, although it became fully functional only by 2009.
 It aims at establishing a competitive environment in the Indian economy through proactive engagement with all the stakeholders, the government, and international jurisdiction.
 The objectives of the Commission are:

 - To prevent practices that harm the competition.

 - To promote and sustain competition in markets.